MattiSG/JSnow/README.md

 Then:

-    git clone git://github.com/MattiSG/JSnow.git	# or simply download a zipball on the "download" tab sudo ./jsnow # sudo is needed to start the Mongo database dæmon
+    git clone git://github.com/MattiSG/JSnow.git	# or simply download a zipball on the "download" tab cd JSnow
+    sudo ./jsnow	# sudo is needed to start the Mongo database dæmon

 …and you can simply hit `localhost:3000` on your favorite browser.